What You Need To Know

 American Standard Cadet 3 Right Height Round Front (16.5 inches)

-The Cadet 3’s powerful flush only uses 1.28 gallons per flush, which is close to 20 percent less than a typical model.
-The surface of the Cadet 3 is also easy to clean and resistant to mold and mildew.
+The Cadet 3’s powerful flush only uses 1.28 gallons per flush, which is nearly 20 percent less than a typical model.

 The height to the top of the bowl is 16.5 inches.
 If you use the included seat, the total sitting height will be about 17.5 inches.